Zelin-Wu/Zelin-Wu.github.io/_posts/2024-08-13-Why Isn't Your Neural Network Learning Insights and Solutions.md

 ---
-title: 'Why Isn't Your Neural Network Learning?
+title: 'Why Is Not Your Neural Network Learning?
 Insights and Solutions'
 date: 2024-08-13
 permalink: /posts/2024/08/why-nn-not-learn/
 excerpt_separator: <!--more-->